-This is a phase III study designed to provide efficacy and safety data for canakinumab administered for at least 48 weeks as subcutaneous (s.c.) injection every 4 weeks (q4wk) in Japanese patients with Adult Onset Still's Disease (AOSD).
-Interim analysis (IA) data at Week 28 and 48 from this study supports a registration submission of canakinumab in the indication of Adult still's disease (ASD) in Japan.
+This study was designed to evaluate the efficacy and safety of canakinumab administered subcutaneously every 4 weeks for at least 48 weeks in Japanese patients with Adult-Onset Still's Disease (AOSD).
+Interim analysis data collected at Weeks 28 and 48 supported the registration submission of canakinumab for the indication of Adult Still's Disease (ASD) in Japan.

 Study Type